Search for celebrities on Ancestry.com!John Lawler

 The daughter of a Scottish engineer and his American wife, Mrs. Lyon was born in Jamaica, lived for several years in India as a child, and was educated in England.
 She immigrated to the United States at age 18.

 While living with an aunt in New London, Connecticut, Mrs. Lyon met her future husband, Lt.
 Percy Lyon, who was in New London attending submarine school.
-The couple married in Panama and traveled extensively with the Navy.
+The couple marriage in Panama and traveled extensively with the Navy.

 When Captain Lyon retired in 1955, the couple moved to Menlo Park.
 After her husband's death in 1962, Mrs. Lyon remained in Menlo Park until 1997, when she moved to Coronado.